- Backed by the best

 - Late claim notice

-Being a leader of a company is a responsibility that comes with inherent risks.
-There are all sorts of specific claims that can be made against an individual within the leadership team in our society today, including:
+Leading a company is a responsibility that comes with inherent risks.
+Many claims can be made against an individual within a leadership team.
+Some of these include:

-- Shareholder suits over stock or company performance
+- Shareholder suits over the company’s performance or stock performance

 - Theft of intellectual property